Legend of the Seasons

 those of her kind who had followed the Unnamed Son into the Lands of Edam.
 Among them and before the mighty gate of

 Turningspar lurked Nightsun, who mocked Sekali.
-Then, a great battle took place and the broken spirit that was Nightsun
+A great battle took place.
+The broken spirit that was Nightsun

-was unmade by her scepter, Mehlelin, and the breath of Ilyun came into her and she was transformed by its wonder.
+was unmade by her scepter, Mehlelin, and the breath of Ilyun came into Sekali and she was transformed by its wonder.

 In the House of Oracles sat the most ancient Veluna, who had crafted the moons to light the

 beginning world of Enenti while the glory of Ilyun was lost in Edam.
 When Sekali emerged from the Lands of Edam, Veluna